Why Do Cats Purr? The Science Behind the Sound

 While many of us have felt the hypnotic effect of a cat’s purr as we stroke their fur after a taxing day, there’s more to this phenomenon than just a cozy vibraphone session.
 The therapeutic impact of these vibrations isn’t just old housewives’ tales; it’s grounded in scientific studies that hint at an incredible healing ability associated with this unique feline behavior.

 It’s remarkable, really.
 The same purring that signals tranquility can work wonders on the feline body.
 The frequency range in which cats purr, from 25 to about 150 Hertz, has been associated with promoting healing in bones and tissues.
-That is right, flipping the switch to purr mode could literally be helping your cat recover from their day’s adventures, keeping their muscles and bones as resilient as their mysterious personalities.
+This is right, flipping the switch to purr mode could literally be helping your cat recover from their day’s adventures, keeping their muscles and bones as resilient as their mysterious personalities.

 But wait, it gets better!
 The perks of these purring sessions might extend to us, the adoring pet parents.
 Ever felt a sense of relief melting over you as your kitty purrs away in your lap?
-This is not just the emotional comfort talking.
+That is not just the emotional comfort talking.
 Those vibrations can promote healing in humans too, potentially helping us to mend bones, muscles, and maybe even soothing our nerves.
 It’s like each purr is a tiny, fuzzy doctor making house calls – and we didn’t even have to pick up the phone.

 And for those who struggle with insomnia or high stress, your cat’s rhythmic purring might be a lullaby for the soul.
 The soothing quality of the sound can help relax the mind, which might explain why cat parents often report sleeping better with a purr-box curled up beside them.
-It’s nature’s own sound machine, purr-fectly tuned to send us off into dreamland.
+It is nature’s own sound machine, purr-fectly tuned to send us off into dreamland.

 Imagine that—your living, purring, four-legged friend could be a walking therapy session, doing all the work while you simply enjoy the snuggles.
 When it comes to de-stressing and healing, pharmaceuticals have nothing on the powerful force of purr therapy.
 Who knew that nestled within each serene session of fur petting could be the key to a healthier, happier life for both you and Mr. Whiskers?